grosser/kennel/template/Readme.md

   end
  ```

+### Updating existing resources with id

+Setting `id` makes kennel take over a manually created datadog resource.
+When manually creating to import, it is best to remove the `id` and delete the manually created resource.

+When an `id` is set and the original resource is deleted, kennel will fail to update,
+removing the `id` will cause kennel to create a new resource in datadog.

 ### Skipping validations

 Some validations might be too strict for your usecase or just wrong, please [open an issue](https://github.com/grosser/kennel/issues) and